 Keep your heating on a timer if you're going away, or leave it on a constant low temperature.
 This will stop your pipes freezing if the temperature drops below zero.

 Find your stopcock and make sure it works.
 This means you'll be able to turn your water off quickly if you have a burst pipe.

 Keep your pipes warm by making sure they're insulated with foam lagging.

 Bleed your radiators to release any trapped air.
 If your radiator isn't warming up properly, use a radiator key to release air and get them running efficiently.

-Check your home for things like loose guttering, overhanging trees or broken tiles.
-They can cause damage in a storm and might not be covered by your home insurance.
+Check your home for loose guttering, overhanging trees or broken roof tiles.
+These can all cause damage in a storm and might not be covered by your home insurance.

 Block any draughts with tape or an excluder.
 Cold winds will find a way through any gaps, so blocking them will keep you warm and could even cut your heating bills.